blue-build/modules/modules/systemd/README.md

 List of all available options & what they do are outlined in "Supported systemd configs" section.

-Take a note that literal system.conf & user.conf files exist, but this module places them in `.d` suffixed folder, as an officially supported drop-in.
+Take a note that literal system.conf & user.conf files exist, but this module places your configs in `.d` suffixed folder, as an officially supported drop-in.
 So don't edit those 2 files, as they are used by Linux distribution.

 Config file can be named however you please, but it must have .conf extension.